marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 JavaScript being embedded and having the framework to interact with it.

 But I only had one blog post where I needed fancy JavaScript tooling.
-Soon it became a pain to maintain the website again.
+Soon it became painful to maintain the website again.
 Publishing posts involved writing things in Vue and that was just not an ergonomic way to write regular prose.

 Also the framework was a new technology, and maintainers were pushing updates